Parking Spots

 - Click Report

-Click Report near the top of the page.
+In the top-right area of the page (next to Add Parking Spot), click Report.
 This opens the Parking Spots Report.

 - Wait for the rows to load